Lost-Outpost/sovngarde/GAMEPLAY.md

 Septimus includes these optional mods, which can be enabled or disabled via MO2:

-- [Atlas Map Markers SE - Updated with MCM](https://www.nexusmods.com/skyrimspecialedition/mods/24104) `2.0.2` - This is an update to Kronixx's classic mod, Atlas Map Markers.
-It adds MCM options with full control over the new markers, as well as all of the vanilla map markers.

 - :new: [Community Overlays](https://www.nexusmods.com/skyrimspecialedition/mods/22487) `2.2.0` - Contains many different kinds of overlays from warpaints, bodypaints, tattoos, dragon scales, blood stains, and much more!

 - [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) `2.0.0` - It's a fix for a Widescreen 2560x1080, 3440x1440 Vanilla and SkyUI.